jmalicki/hoi4-build-solver/docs/DESIGN_PROGRESS_METRICS_CALLBACK.md

 ## WebAssembly Front-end

 - Expose `ProgressSnapshot` via `wasm-bindgen` as a JS-friendly object (serde-based or explicit getters).
-- Accept a JS function (or closure) as the callback; for the Web UI, proxy to a Web Worker `postMessage` for UI updates.
+- Accept a JS function (or closure) as the callback returning boolean; for the Web UI, proxy to a Web Worker `postMessage` for UI updates.
+Return `true` to request early stop.

 ## Metrics (End-of-run)